Immunisations

 It’s important that vaccines are given on time for the best protection, but if you or your child missed a vaccine, contact your GP to catch up.

-It's important that your baby has their immunisations at the right age – the first ones are offered at 8 weeks old.
+It's important that your baby has their vaccinations at the right age – the first ones are offered at 8 weeks old.
 They'll be offered further doses of these immunisations when they're 12 weeks and 16 weeks old.
-Other immunisations are offered:
+Other vaccinations are offered:

 • between 12 and 13 months of age